 eosDAC tokens were airdropped at a rate of 1:1 to the EOS token holders as of the 15th April 2018, with any excess from this allocation burnt and therefore put out of circulation.
 The remainder of the tokens were given to the Launch Team, Advisors, Community Supporters and eosDAC Ltd. Without whose contribution of time, energy, and financial resources eosDAC would not have come into existence.

 eosDAC Network Architecture

-The key object has been to achieve a wide geographic and jurisdictional coverage with block-production infrastructuredeployed in the United Kingdom, Romania, Gibraltar and South Korea.
-The Launch Team will cotinue to use its considerable experience of high-level data centre operation and Tier 1 internetworking design & implentation to ensure shortest latency, maximum efficiency and solid redundancy within our network architecture.
+The key object has been to achieve a wide geographic and jurisdictional coverage with block-production infrastructure deployed in the United Kingdom, Romania, Gibraltar and South Korea.
+The Launch Team will continue to use its considerable experience of high-level data centre operation and Tier 1 inter networking design & implementation to ensure shortest latency, maximum efficiency and solid redundancy within our network architecture.

 eosDAC Core Principles